The Surf Ballroom marks the 58th anniversary of the plane crash that killed Buddy Holly with concerts, luncheons, dance lessons and crash-site tours.

 The festival in this town on the Fox and Illinois rivers features wine from 25 Illinois vineyards and jazz and blues in Washington Park.

-Canned Heat and Johnny Winter headline this festival at the Washburn County Fairgrounds.
+Six bluegrass bands play at this festival at the Washburn County Fairgrounds.
 On-site camping is available.

 Listen to jazz in Mears Park, in St. Paul's Lowertown.

-Bret Michaels headlines this music-and-camping festival at Brainerd International Raceway.
+Jake Owen, Chris Janson and Montgomery Gentry headline this music-and-camping festival at Brainerd International Raceway.

 In LeClaire Park on the river, blues musicians celebrate the music that traveled up the Mississippi.